Khaled14Ramadan/My-Store/README.md

 #### Project features

  **Product list** page, this page is contain your child (Product item component).
- **Product item** , this is child in product list component for display the available products for the user to choose and add to their cart.
+ **Product item** page, this is child in product list component for display the available products for the user to choose and add to their cart.
 			**onClickImg *function*
 				*click the product's image to call this function *when call this function , it is add this product to (product item details)and you will navigate to that